 Yes.
 Grinders are provided but we know sometimes people like to stick to what they know.
 You will be able to take it onto the stage in your set up time.
 You can take a maximum of 2 grinders on stage.

 You need to develop your own drink for the competition.
 Copying someone else’s is a bad idea – we want to see that you have the skills to develop your own, and understand your blend enough to know what will work well with it.
 Also, the judges may have tasted the copied one before!
 If you do need some inspiration you can look online.
 There are also a few books on the subject that may be useful:

-Our Platinum sponsor, Arla, provides Cravendale milk which many baristas prefer, but you are of course welcome to bring your own.
-We wouldn’t want Daisy to be upset...
+Our Milk sponsor provides milk which you are free to use, but you are of course welcome to bring your own.
+We wouldn't want Daisy to be upset...